Director's Office: Community Outreach - Keep Montgomery County Beautiful

 Rockville, Maryland 20850

 Meetings are scheduled the first Wednesday of every month, unless noted otherwise.

 The Keep Montgomery County Beautiful (KMCB) program was started in 1983.
 It encompasses a series of initiatives designed to maintain the County's high quality environment, especially in connection with the Montgomery County Department of Transportation (MCDOT).
 The MCDOT Director maintains an informal citizen advisory committee called the KMCB Task Force.

 The KMCB Task Force is a group of concerned residents who, during the mid 1980's, joined with the County government to develop beautification projects and anti-litter and recycling programs.

-The Task Force reminds anyone wishing to assist with roadside clean-ups can join the more than 300+ groups/individuals/companies currently participating in the AAR program.
-The Task Force also encourages residents to mark their local storm drains by being apart of the Storm Drain Marking program, both these programs are funded by MCDOT.
-The KMCB Beautifiation Grant which provided up to $500 in financial assistance to community landscaping projects has been suspended, due to fiscal constraints and we hope to reinstate this program in FY13 (July 1, 2012 - June 30, 2013).
+The Task Force reminds anyone wishing to assist with roadside clean up can join the more than 395 groups/individuals currently participating in the Adopt A Road program.
+The Task Force also encourages residents to mark their local storm drains by being apart of the Storm Drain Marking Program, both programs are funded by MCDOT.
+The KMCB Beautification Grant has been reinstated, and provides up to $500 in financial assistance to community landscaping projects.

 Who are the members of the KMCB Task Force?

 Members of the Task Force include citizens; local business people; garden club representatives; the Montgomery County Conservation Corps members; area bottling companies and recycling representatives; civic association officers; and County staff.